vesoft-inc/nebula-python/README.md

 For more details, see [SessionPoolExample.py](example/SessionPoolExample.py).

-## Example: Server-Side evaluated parameters
+## Example: Server-Side Evaluated Parameters

-To enable parameterize the query, see this example:
+To enable parameterization of the query, refer to the following example:

-> Note not all tokes of a query could be paramterized, you could verify it with iPython quickly.
+> Note: Not all tokens of a query can be parameterized.
+You can quickly verify which ones can be with iPython.
 ```python
 params = {
     "p1": 3,